eugenioLopezRamos/slika-photography/README.md

 - Add size limit on uploads/downloads client side and server side
 - Current work => testing the admin controller (that is, the file manager)
 - Server side verification of file -> image
+- Disable upload button for 1sec or so to avoid double clicks

 **DONE**